 - Women are hurt at theme parks about 1.5 times more often than men.

-Lack of Proper Regulations Hurts Amusement Park Injury Victims
+Lack of Proper Regulations Hurts Victims of Amusement Park Negligence

 With the lack of regulatory enforcement affecting amusement parks, and the lack of available statistics regarding theme park injuries, many park operators feel that they do not need to take responsibility for injuries sustained by their customers.
 As a result, they do whatever it takes to delay or deny payment for injury claims, or to settle them quickly for a fraction of the true costs incurred by the victims.

-Get Free Consultation Today.
-We Have Your Interests at Heart.
+Receive a Free Consultation Today.
+We Have Your Best Interests at Heart.

 At Arnold & Itkin, our Houston personal injury attorneys have experience in holding large corporations such as amusement parks accountable when their negligent behavior leads to injuries.
 If you or a loved one sustained an injury of any type while visiting an amusement park, regardless of its severity, you may be entitled to compensation.
 The important thing now is to find out about your rights by speaking with a lawyer.